Skip to content

 Pic: @photography ~ Hair: @hairdresser ~ Bouquets: @florist ~ Dress: @weddingdress

 Or, consider using emojis to identify the wedding professional’s specialty, like the bouquet emoji for the florist or the camera emoji for the photographer.
-No matter how you choose to credit photos on Instagram, everyone involved will appreciate you taking the time to showcase their work.
+No matter how you choose to give photo credit on Instagram, everyone involved will appreciate you taking the time to showcase their work.

-The largest benefit to tagging as many people as possible is networking.
-Crediting is HUGE for networking.
+Regardless of the social platform or the type of content, or the types of images, the largest benefit to tagging as many people as possible is networking.
+Crediting is huge for networking.
 You tag them, they’ll tag you, your followers see them, theirs see you—and it keeps on going.
-It’s a weird and wonderful fact that couples are now finding their vendors on social media.
+It’s a weird and wonderful fact that couples are now finding their vendors on social media sites.
 However, the networking possibilities go so far beyond that.

 A bride might notice a number of hairstyles that she loves, and if she keeps seeing that @hairdresser123 is responsible, she might hire that person.